bobpruz/password-generator/README.md

 # Password Generator

 ## Purpose
-This website is a password generator in java script that allows the user to choose length, case, number and special characters.
+This website is a password generator in java script that allows the user to choose length, upper and lower  case letters, number and special characters.

 ## Built With
 * HTML